3113y/REPGON_Docs-Trans-zh_cn/docs/docs/GenericPrompt.md

 ## Constructors
 ### GenericPrompt () {: aria-label='Constructors' }
 #### [GenericPrompt](GenericPrompt.md) GenericPrompt ( ) {: .copyable aria-label='Constructors' }
+## Functions
+- `0` - No
+Returns what selection the player is currently hovering over.
+- `1` - Yes
+???+ info "Return info"
 Returns a GenericPrompt object.
 Allows for rendering a popup paper with the option to include text and tracking input for a yes/no decision.

-## Functions

 ### GetCurrentSelection () {: aria-label='Functions' }
 #### int GetCurrentSelection ( ) {: .copyable aria-label='Functions' }